Male

 - Hypoleria alema ina típica - with orange on the HW, maybe scarce, present in the SE, at least between Loja and Zamora

-- Hypoleria alema ina f. macasana - with no orange on the HW, present at least from Morona Santiago to Zamora, and we "forget" negrina
+- Hypoleria alema ina f. macasana - with no orange on the HW, present at least from Morona Santiago to Zamora, not common, and we "forget" negrina

 - Hypoleria alema pastaza, recently described - with an orange marking and a yellowish wash on the HW, present in an area limited by Archidona-Puyo-the upper Pastaza valley

-this assumption is not completely satisfactory because, near Archidona, both ssp, karschi and pastaza, are sympatricbut, looking carefully at Hypoleria alema karschi, or chrysodonia, one sees five strong features that are never present on the other alema ina : a-the wings general shape, b-the yellow FW apex, c-the yellow rim on the HWUN, d-the black color of the HW veins, e-the shape of space Cu2-Cu1 (FW) ; we would be surprised if they would not prove to be a distinct species. see https://www.noreste.eu/en/fiche-papillon/009-Ithomiidae/001-Ithomiinae/019-Godyridini/019-Hypoleria/045-alema/karschi
+we do not feel comfortable with the assumption that chrysodonia would be a ssp of alema as, near Archidona, both ssp, chrysodonia and pastaza, are sympatric ; and, looking carefully at chrysodonia, one sees five strong features that are never present on the other alema : a-the wings general shape, b-the yellow FW apex, c-the yellow rim on the HWUN, d-the black color of the HW veins, e-the shape of space Cu2-Cu1 (FW) ; we would be surprised if they would not prove to be a distinct species eventually. see https://www.noreste.eu/en/fiche-papillon/009-Ithomiidae/001-Ithomiinae/019-Godyridini/019-Hypoleria/045-alema/karschi

 Retour en haut de page